KnowledgeCanvas/knowledge/README.md

 This software is not a finished product and provides no warranty of any kind.
 You are welcome to open an issue or a pull request.
 Contributors are welcome.

 As of Feb 2022, there is a good chance that _something_ in the app is not working properly, simply because it has not been fully implemented yet.
+No extensive testing has been conducted on Windows or Linux.
+It is very likely that something is broken on one or both of those platforms.
+Testing and verification on either platform is welcome.

 # Getting Started